TirousCoded/TAUL/docs/symbols.md

 Certain *special symbols* are defined:

 - Unicode codepoint symbols include a special *end-of-input sentinel* symbol.
-This sentinel symbol is **not** a valid Unicode codepoint, and is TAUL's alternative to using *EOF* for the end-of-input.
+This sentinel symbol is **not** a valid Unicode codepoint, and is simply TAUL's alternative to using *EOF* for the *end-of-input*.

 - LPR ID symbols include a special *end-of-input sentinel* symbol.

 - LPR ID symbols include a special *failure* symbol.
 This is used to define *failure tokens*.

-## Glyphs, Tokens And Parse Trees
+## Conflation With Glyphs And Tokens

-During *lexical analysis*, terminals are identified by Unicode codepoint symbols, while non-terminals are identified by LPR ID symbols.

-During *syntactic analysis*, terminals are identified by LPR ID symbols, while non-terminals are identified by PPR ID symbols.

-*Glyphs* are the inputs to lexical analysis, encapsulating Unicode codepoint symbols.

-*Tokens* are the outputs from lexical analysis, and the inputs to syntactic analysis, encapsulating LPR ID symbols.

-*Parse Trees* are the outputs from syntactic analysis, their nodes encapsulating PPR ID symbols.
+In TAUL source code and docs, *glyphs* and *tokens* are often conflated with *symbol IDs*, including with the term *symbol* often being used as a common name for glyphs/tokens.

+Strictly speaking, glyphs/tokens *contain* symbol IDs, plus *metadata*, acting as *carriers* for them.

+Nevertheless, this conflation is made, as these terms *play together fairly nicely*.